charcoal-wing/psp-video/README.md

-Bash script to convert videos for the PSP
+Bash script to convert videos for the PSP.

+Depends on ffmpeg.